hanluOMH/openwallet-multipaz-developer-website/codelabs/Utopia Wholesale Codelab/0-Before You Begin.md

 ## **Prerequisites**

+* Familiarity with Kotlin Multiplatform (KMP) development

+* Experience building user interfaces with Jetpack Compose

 * Experience building Android apps in Android Studio

+* Basic understanding of building iOS apps with Xcode

 * Familiarity with authentication flows (OAuth2, OpenID Connect)

 * Basic understanding of Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs)

 ---

 ## **What you’ll learn**

-* How to integrate the `multipaz` library in an kmp project
+* How to integrate the `multipaz` library in a KMP project

 * How to perform a **Credential Offer** and retrieve metadata